Governors as at 3rd August 2017

-Master Mrs Glynne Butt (Residents), Mr Tom Ayling (Park, Gardens and Roads), Lt Col Andrew Douglas (Buildings), Mr Michael Matthews (Grants & Archives), Mr Geoffrey Morris (Finance), Mr Kevin Senior and Mr Simon McConnell.
+Master Mrs Glynne Butt (Residents), Mr Tom Ayling (Park, Gardens and Roads), Lt Col Andrew Douglas (Almshouse Property), Mr Michael Matthews (Grants & Archives), Mr Kevin Senior (Finance), Mr Simon McConnell (Commercial & Residential Property) and Mr Laurence King.

 Cllr Mr Mike Badcock, Cllr Mrs Monica Lovatt, Cllr Mrs Helen Pighills